solemnify2/GestureMR4BMS/README.md

    - Stop: Stop hand detection
    - Quit: Quit this program
    - Detection Area(Y-coordinate %): Detection area slider.
 Green rectangle is current area.
    - View Webcam Feed: Toggle for viewing webcam feed, ROI and detected hand!!!
-Once you are satisfied, **uncheck "View web cam feed"** to minimize unnecessary overhead caused by this program.
+Once you are satisfied, **uncheck** to minimize unnecessary overhead caused by this program.
    - 'x': Minimize to tray
 4. **Run Falcon BMS as usual**
 5. **Hand Gesture in front of the Webcam to Toggle MR within BMS VR cockpit:** The program recognizes an open hand gesture to toggle the MR Cover.
 When an open hand is detected, it simulates a keyboard input to toggle the MR Cover in Falcon BMS.